Cost per person is $8,999 / £7,199

 In the afternoon we will be crossing the Bolivar Channel that divides Isabela and Fernandina Islands, and we will land at Espinoza Point, and after walking past a colony of marine iguanas and a group of sea lions, you will reach the island’s highlight: the flightless cormorant nesting site.
 This area also provides a great opportunity to see the Galapagos hawk!

-Overnight on board M.Y.
-Natural Paradise (B,L,D)
+Overnight on board M.V.
+Horizon (B,L,D)

-Day 5: Isla Isabela
+Day 5: Isabela Island

-We start our day on Isabela at Urbina Bay which is located at the base of Alcedo Volcano on the west coast between Tagus Cove and Elizabeth Bay.
+This afternoon we visit Urbina Bay, at the base of Alcedo Volcano on the west coast between Tagus Cove and Elizabeth Bay.
 This area experienced a major uplift in 1954 causing the land to rise over 16 feet.
 The coast expanded half a mile out leaving marine life stranded on the new shore.
 This area is also a great place for snorkeling.

-Overnight on board M.Y.
-Natural Paradise (B,L,D)
+Overnight on board M.V.
+Horizon (B,L,D)

 Day 6: Isabela Island

-Overnight on board M.Y.
-Natural Paradise (B,L,D)
+Overnight on board M.V.
+Horizon (B,L,D)

-Day 7: Santiago Island
+Day 7: Santa Cruz Island

-Overnight on board M.Y.
-Natural Paradise (B,L,D)
+Overnight on board M.V.
+Horizon (B,L,D)

 Day 8: Floreana Island